 I just returned from a six-day retreat, where I had plenty of time to examine some old ideas, memories, and habits.Over those six days, I never used technology, email, instant messaging, or social media tools.
 Instead, I filled my day with meditation, naps, walks in the forest, and silent community meal times.

-This retreat meant alot to me this year, even though I have taken countless restorative getaways over the past decade.
+This retreat meant a lot to me this year, even though I have taken countless restorative getaways over the past decade.
 I am celebrating ten years in business, so this retreat held special meaning.
-As I watched the sun set over the verdant hills of the Maryland countryside, I knew I was in the right place, and that new insights would emerge.
+As I watched the sunset over the verdant hills of the Maryland countryside, I knew I was in the right place, and that new insight would emerge.

 The biggest insight that I gained from that quiet time in the woods is that obsessive goal-setting and planning need to be tempered with stillness.
 My countless years telling my clients about the value of planning, writing down goals, and pursuing those goals with passion were not spent in vain; however, my approach was missing the silent factor.
 It’s essential to sustaining momentum and vitality.